mIRC-Scripters/mirckb/docs/source/commands/enable.rst

     * - Parameter
       - Description
-    * - <group1 group2 ... groupN> - a list with the name of the groups to be enabled seperated by spaces
+    * - <group1 group2 ... groupN>
+      - a list with the name of the groups to be enabled seperated by spaces
+    * - <wildcard_expression>
-    * - <wildcard_expression - a {{mirc|wildcard}} expression, all matching groups are disabled
+      - a wildcard expression, all matching groups are disabled

 Example
 -------